Q: Which Elasticsearch version does Amazon Elasticsearch Service support?

 Q: Does Amazon Elasticsearch Service provide automated snapshots?

-Q: How long are the automated daily snapshots stored by Amazon Elasticsearch Service?
+Q: How long are the automated daily hourly snapshots stored by Amazon Elasticsearch Service?

-Amazon Elasticsearch Service will retain the last 14 days worth of automated daily snapshots.
+Amazon Elasticsearch Service will retain the last 14 days’ worth of automated hourly snapshots.

-Q: Is there a charge for the automated daily snapshots?
+Q: Is there a charge for the automated daily hourly snapshots?

-There is no additional charge for the automated daily snapshots.
+There is no additional charge for the automated hourly snapshots.
 The snapshots are stored for free in an Amazon Elasticsearch Service S3 bucket and will be made available for node recovery purposes.

 Q: Can I create additional snapshots of my Amazon Elasticsearch Service domains as needed?